AriFordsham/GHCWiki/records/name-spacing.md

 instance Rextension1 R where
      -- implementation for new functions

-And now, in another module one could

-import RExtension()      -- equivalent to qualified import in Haskell
 ```

 the new functions `f` and `g` are accessible (only) through R.
 So we have a technique for lifting new functions into the Record namespace.
-For the initial records implementaion we definitely want to maintain `f` and `g` at the top-level, but should consider also adding through the record name-space.
+For the initial records implementaion we would want to maintain `f` and `g` at the top-level, but should consider also adding through the record name-space.
 See related discussion below on future directions.

 ## Compatibility with existing records